-Mi-Kis come in two, beautiful varieties, the long coat and the smooth face.
-Interestingly, variety type can have an affect on color expression in our breed.
+Mi-Kis come in two, beautiful coat types, the long coat and the smooth face, also called smooth coat.
+Interestingly, coat type can have an affect on color expression in our breed.

 Long coats and smooth face (affectionately called “smoothies”) Mi-Kis look very similar as puppies.
 An experienced breeder can usually tell the difference between them at two weeks of age.
 After that, it’s difficult to visually determine the variety type again until the puppies are about six weeks of age.
 At any age, a puppy’s DNA sample can be analyzed to find out which variety type they are.

-The most obvious difference between the varieties is facial hair.
+The most obvious difference between the coat types is facial hair.
 The long coats have a beard and mustache and lots of hair on top of their heads.
-The smooth face’s don’t have these attributes.
+The smooth face Mi-Kis don’t have these attributes.
 A smooth face has a foxy appearance.

 There are some other differences too.
 The coat won’t be as long on a smooth face and the smooth face won’t have much hair on it’s lower legs.
 As they mature, smooth faces will get feathering on their legs and around their mane area and fringing on their ears.

 Both varieties have the beautiful, heavily plumed tail that curves over the back.

 Long coats are fairly easy to groom as long coated toy breeds go, but the smooth faces are much easier to groom.
 Smooth faces almost never mat.